silva-danilo/ulgee_sup/README.md

 # ulgee_sup

 This repository contains R scripts and dataset used in the simulation and application of the the submit paper "Analysis of correlated unit-Lindley data based on estimating equations".
-Two examples with different correlation structures are also available, to use them it is necessary to install the package available at https://github.com/silva-danilo/ulgee.
+To use them it is necessary to install the package available at https://github.com/silva-danilo/ulgee.
+Two examples with different types of correlation structures are also available.